manwithplan/theFrankenstein/README.md

 - harmonic context
 - rhythmic context
 - mood analysis
-- other datapoints, like valence, arousal, signal quality and instrumentation and finds a close match to mix into in less than a tenth of a second.
+- and other datapoints, like valence, arousal, signal quality and instrumentation and finds a close match to transition into in less than a tenth of a second.

 ### The Player

-Custom built PyAudio class that creates an audio stream playing back sound fragments and mixing them together as close to seamlessly as possible.
+Custom built PyAudio class that creates an audio stream playing back sound fragments and mixes them together as seamless as possible.

+It creates a silent stream when opened, that has the correct frame rate, format and channels, and using PyAudio's inbuilt callback methods reads data from a pipeline.

+There are functions that control the mixing using fade-ins and fade-outs.

+### The Features

+All music is splitted down to segments as long as a bar, and on each of these a seperate analysis is performed.
+This allows very localized information to be gathered and a very accurate similarity to be caculated.

+These features include, but are not limited to harmonic context like what notes are played, what chord is played and what key the segment is in.
+Rhythmic context featureing beat onsets and tempo measurements local and local.
+MIR features like Valence and Arousal.
+And metadata like composer, instrumentation and audio Quality.

 ### The Moods

-All music has been analyzed beforehand by mood keywords, and these as entrypoints into the game dat is being scored to.
+All music has been analyzed beforehand by mood keywords, and these are used as entrypoints into the game that is being scored to.
 In this case Elite: Dangerous.
+If there is a tense scene it will look for 'dark' or 'epic' music.
+If not much is happening, it will be 'calm' or 'peaceful' music.

 A matrix is defined that defines in what way the music should change when going from one game state to another.

 ### The Changes

-The matrix looks like this:

-xx  CZ  CD  PL  DO  TR  CR  PE  ST
-CZ
-CD
-PL
-DO
-TR
-CR
-PE
-ST

-x-axis : current game-state
-y-axis : new game-state

-Beyond this 2 more tools have been built:
+The matrix looks like this had in the x-axis the previous game state and on the y-axis the next game-state and the content in the each looked-up cell holds information that controls the music by altering the similarity and mood searches.

+The matrix also takes into account the results of 2 more subsystems:
 1 : a location awareness system (time since player in gamestate, location in gaming session) 2 : a context awareness system (mood matching current gamestate, musical activity recquired for that state)

-### varia
+### The State

-Currentlty I can find these moods most often:
-['Dark','Chill','Epic','Scary','Ethereal','Calm','Sad','Romantic']

-Now I have to link them to the actions in the game.
-['conflictZone', 'conflictDogFight', 'planetaryLanding', 'docking', 'travel', 'canyonRunning', 'planetaryExploration', 'slowTravel', 'Menu', 'False']

-conflictZone => epic, dark, scary conflictDogFight => epic, scary planetaryLanding => epic, romantic docking => chilled, calm travel => romantic, sad canyonRunning => epic planetaryExploration => dark, scary, calm slowTravel => chilled, sad
+The gamestate is extracted in theVision module, where the game screen is located, analyzed and a detection is made based an the combination of several different detection algorhithms combined.